Jerrylum/CryptoExpress-Portal/README.md

 ## Introduction

-CryptoExpress-Portal is a web-based portal that harnesses the capabilities of Hyperledger Fabric to establish a private blockchain system dedicated to manage goods delivery.
-It allow to set up a web portal on any device with a web browser, including desktops, laptops, tablets, and mobile phones.
+CryptoExpress-Portal is a web-based portal that harnesses the capabilities of Hyperledger Fabric to establish a private blockchain system dedicated to managing goods delivery.
+It allows to set up a web portal on any device with a web browser, including desktops, laptops, tablets, and mobile phones.

-It is a powerful and flexible multi-purpose delivery route manager/planner, which allows users to manage addresses/couriers/routes status by calling the chaincode to update the world state.
+It is a powerful and flexible multi-purpose delivery route manager/planner that allows users to manage addresses, couriers, and route status by calling the chaincode to update the world state.

 ## Glossary

 ### Route

-A route represents a delivering route consists of multiple stops, delivering one or many goods from multiple sources to multiple destinations.
+A route represents a delivering route consisting of multiple stops, delivering one or many goods from multiple sources to multiple destinations.

 Locations with import and export operations are called Stops.
-A stop may receive goods from a courier, deliver goods to a courier, or both at the same location.
+A stop may receive goods from a courier, deliver goods to a courier, or both at the exact location.
 The following information is included in a route for each stop: When should the courier arrive?
 Where should the stop be?
 And what should be received and sent out?

-Transportation is needed for goods to be delivered from one stop to another stop.
-And someone should be responsible for the delivering duty.
+Transportation is needed for goods to be delivered from one stop to another.
+And someone should be responsible for delivering the goods.
 Couriers are responsible for transporting goods between stops.
 A route may involve multiple couriers since each pair of stops may have different couriers.
 For each pair of stops, questions like how the goods should be delivered and who the courier is should be answered.

 ### Route Segment